realm/realm-SharedTasks/README.md

 2. If you have not already done so, install the [Cocoapods system](https://cocoapods.org/)
 	 - Full details are available via the Cocopods site, but the simplest instructions are to type ``sudo gem install cocoapods`` in a terminal window
 3. Initialize a new Cocoapods Podfile with ```pod init```  A new file called `Podfile` will be created.
-4. Edit the Podfile,  find the the comment line that reads:
+4. Edit the Podfile,  find the comment line that reads:

   ` # Pods for MultiUserRealmTasksTutorial`
 	 And add the following after this line: